Miconen/.mico/README.md

 ## Todo:

-- Add git config
-- Add script that adds symlinks to proper folders
-- Add install script for preferred folder locations etc
+-   Start using a dotfile manager when maintaining the install script becomes too much...